 My nature writing has also been published in BBC Wildlife, Granta Online and Poetry Review.
 I received the BBC Wildlife Award for Nature Writing in 1990 and 1991, and the Roger Deakin Award from the Society of Authors for 2012.

-I direct the MA in Creative writing and co-ordinate research and postgraduate studies in the School of Humanities and Cultural Industries, representing the school on the university Research, Scholarship and Consultancy Committee, co-ordinating REF preparation, advising the HOS on the allocation of research funds, and advising staff on all research matters.
+I direct MA Creative Writing and co-ordinate research and postgraduate studies in the School of Creative Industries, representing the school on the university Research, Scholarship and Consultancy Committee, co-ordinating REF preparation, advising the HOS on the allocation of research funds, and advising staff on all research matters.

 - MA University of Cambridge